pbzona/sloth/README.md

 ## Installation

-One-liner:
+One-line install:

--   git clone https://github.com/pbzona/lazy-vim.git && cd lazy-vim && sudo bash install.sh
+`git clone https://github.com/pbzona/lazy-vim.git && cd lazy-vim && sudo bash install.sh`

+I also include the helptags for some of the more complicated ones, so you can access their manuals right away:

+- `:help airline`
+- `:help nerdtree`
+- `:help fugitive`

 ## Credits